ADM, Bunge say not sourcing from newly deforested parts of Amazon

-CHICAGO (Reuters) - Grain traders Archer Daniels Midland Co ADM. and Bunge Ltd (BG.N) said in separate statements on Friday they do not source crops from newly deforested areas in the Amazon and are using satellite monitoring to enforce their policies.
+CHICAGO, Aug 30 (Reuters) - Grain traders Archer Daniels Midland Co and Bunge Ltd said in separate statements on Friday they do not source crops from newly deforested areas in the Amazon and are using satellite monitoring to enforce their policies.

 Bunge said it is evaluating available information about the number and location of the existing Amazon rainforest fires.